 Prior to purchasing the 7 Up, the McCraines ran cattle in Mississippi, Florida, and then Arizona, where they owned the Wagon Bow Ranch and SV Ranch at Wikieup.
 They still brand the horses with the Wagon Bow brand, three stacked quarter circles.

-Today Campwood is composed of the 7 Up Ranch, the Lazy Kate near Skull Valley, Wildhorse Ranch at Bagdad, and the Howard Mesa Ranch (in partnership with Richard Smyer) north of Williams, a total of 134,000 acres of rangeland, running more than 1,400 head of mother cows and 1,000 stockers.
+Today Campwood is composed of the 7 Up Ranch, the Lazy Kate near Skull Valley, Howard Mesa Ranch (in partnership with Richard Smyer) north of Williams, and a desert lease called the T’s at Black Canyon City, a total of 220,000 acres of rangeland, running more than 1,400 head of mother cows and 1,400 stockers.

-Now 20 years old, Dual Winner has been the cornerstone of the Campwood horse program.
-Besides Dual Winner blood, he broodmare band includes bloodlines from the O RO Ranch, Maxi Lena, Pepto Taz, Gallo del Cielo (“Rooster”), Grays Starlight, and CD Olena, many of the mares with NCHA money earned.
+Now 22 years old, Dual Winner has been the cornerstone of the Campwood horse program.
+The broodmare band includes bloodlines from the O RO Ranch, Dash For Cash, Gallo del Cielo (“Rooster”), Grays Starlight, Frenchmans Guy, and CD Olena.

 In 2010, KJ Kasun came on board as a partner in the Campwood ranching operation.
 KJ trained and showed cutting horses in Texas for several years, where he also ran a stocker/yearling operation.
-A muliple Limited Age Event champion and finalist, he has earnings of over $250,000 in NCHA, AQHA, and roping events.
+He is a multiple Limited Age Event champion and finalist, with winnings in NCHA, AQHA, and roping events.